resync/resync/README.md

 ```

 This will install the library code in the appropriate place within
-a user-space python setup, including the clients `resync.py` and
+a user-space python setup, including the clients `resync-sync`,
-`resync-explorer.py`.
-Use of `sudo` to install in system spaces is
+`resync-build` and `resync-explorer`.
+Use of `sudo` to install in
-generally discouraged.
+system spaces is generally discouraged.

 The source code is maintained on [Github](https://github.com/resync/resync)
 and there may be branches/versions available there that are not